Sunday, 21 August 2022

 Social media won't give a rat's fart if you live, die or disappear, those nearest and dearest to you will and do.

-My mother is now at peace, free from her suffering, but hers would have been far worse had it not been for the excellent one-to-one care my sister gave our mother whilst she lived with my sister.
+My mother is now at peace, free from her suffering, but hers would have been far worse had it not been for the excellent one-to-one care my sister gave our mother whilst she lived with her.
 I've worked on many wards during my time with the NHS, and I know only too well how back-breaking and exhausting such care is for a group of nurses, let alone for an individual.
-There are no words for the gratitude and appreciation I have for my sister and the sacrifice she (and her partner) made for all the years mum lived with them.

 As is my way, I will now add a song to this post.
 It is hauntingly beautiful and almost meditative, which I find it very relaxing, especially at night when listening to it over my ear buds before sleep.